Fiserv/banking-hub/docs/getting-started/before-you-start.md

 - VendorId
 - ChannelId

 These credentials are required to send as header parameters under the EFXHeader parameter.
-For more information, refer to the [EFXHeader](?path=docs/getting-started/before-you-start.md#register-to-fiserv-developer-studio) section.
+For more information, refer to the <a href="?path=docs/api-ref-EFX-header.md" title="Click to open in a new tab" target="_blank">EFXHeader</a>.
 ## Know Our Standard API structure

 This section describes a standard structure of request and response message of Integrated Banking RESTful APIs.